Paula Nemzek of KCTS 9

 - 2 tablespoons sliced scallions

-For peanut the sauce, in a bowl combine all ingredients for peanut sauce and set aside.
+For peanut the sauce, combine all ingredients for peanut sauce in a bowl and set aside.
 Mixture will be thick

 For the chicken, heat 2 teaspoons of olive oil on medium heat in a heavy-bottomed pot.
 Sauté the carrots, onions and red pepper for 5 minutes.
 Add the remaining tablespoon of olive oil and increase temperature to medium-high.
 Add the chicken and sauté until cooked through, 4 to 5 minutes.
 When the chicken is done, add couscous, edamame, previously prepared peanut sauce and chicken broth.
 Mix together, and bring to boil.
 Cover the pot and remove from heat and let it sit for 5 minutes.